Re: humidity and gum coating (was: Re: palladium bleeding once again

 On Sep 1, 2006, at 10:10 PM, Christina Z. Anderson wrote:

 Happy Labor Day weekend everyone!
-It may be a true "labor" weekend for
+It may be a true "labor"

 household after all, because my daughter is having her baby in my

 any day (or hour) now.
 Hmmm...that sounds strange....we do have